Pharmaceutical Waste Damages Aquatic Ecosystems

-In a society where nearly 70 percent take at least one prescription drug and the pharmaceutical and biochemical industries spend billions of dollars each year to create new products, it is no surprise that a large amount of pharmaceutical wastewater is produced each year.
+In a society where nearly 70 percent of people take at least one prescription drug and the pharmaceutical and biochemical industries spend billions of dollars each year to create new products, it is no surprise that a large amount of pharmaceutical wastewater is produced each year.
 But what happens to this waste, and what impact does it have on our environment?

 In early 2014, researchers with the United States Geological Survey (USGS) surveyed 59 headstreams in the US Piedmont ecoregion to answer just those questions.
 These streams were chosen because they are all affected by wastewater treatment facility (WWTF) effluent.

 WWTFs aim to remove as many suspended solids from water as possible before releasing the water back into the environment as effluent, or liquid waste.
 Primary treatment can remove about 60 percent of the waste, and a secondary treatment can remove up to 90 percent of the waste.
 However, there is likely to be some contaminant left in the wastewater effluent.

 Though WWTF effluence is the prime source driving pharmaceutical waste products into stream environments, it is certainly not the only source; storm-water and farm runoff, sewage overflows, and failing sewage infrastructure also contribute to freshwater contamination.
 However, for purposes of this study, it was easiest to track headwater streams with known sources of WWTF effluent.
 The constant effluent deposits create a pseudopersistent presence of the pharmaceutical compounds, meaning that even compounds with short half-lives appear to be present at all times, giving researchers a better idea of the long-term effects on the ecosystem.